 The student continues to move forward as long as he steps on the right object.
 If it is the wrong step the person returns to the start or the end of the line and watches the attempts of others until they get to the front of the line again.
 The students may notice that a pattern is developing as students discover the correct moves.
 This will speed up the progress until someone finally makes it across.
 The students should be reinforced for working as a team and not make it an individual competition to make it to the finish.

 This fall I am enjoying my retirement status and doing things I didn’t have time for the last few years.
-It was nice not to have the stress that comes with the beginning of the year.
+It is nice not to have the stress that comes with the beginning of the year.
 I have been thinking about all of you SLPs in the trenches.